grafana/mimir/docs/sources/mimir/configure/configure-native-histograms-ingestion.md

 # Configure native histograms

-Prometheus native histograms ingestion is an experimental feature of Grafana Mimir.
+Native histograms are experimental and subject to change.

 You can configure native histograms ingestion via the Prometheus [remote write API]({{< relref "../references/http-api#remote-write" >}}) endpoint globally or per tenant.